-By Wayne A. Warner, Chancellors Fellow, DBBS, GHSAC President, and Cynthia Tang, Department of Anesthesiology, School of Medicine, GHSAC Honorary Member
+Written by Wayne A. Warner, Chancellor’s Fellow, DBBS and GHSAC president; and Cynthia Tang, in the Department of Anesthesiology at the School of Medicine and GHSAC honorary member

-Both campuses were abuzz with global health themed activities from February 20th to 25th with Global Heath Week (GHW) activities.
+Both campuses were abuzz with global health themed activities from February 20–25, during Global Heath Week (GHW).

 GHW is an initiative of the Global Health Student Advisory Committee (GHSAC) with sponsoring support from the Office of the Provost, Global Health Center at the Institute for Public Health, Brown School, School of Medicine, Law School, School of Engineering and Applied Science, Assembly Series, and Skandalaris Center for Interdisciplinary Innovation and Entrepreneurship at Washington University in St. Louis.

 Our judges included William Powderly, MD, Lora Iannotti, PhD, Peter Benson, PhD, Barbara Schaal, PhD, Patricia Wolff, MD, and Emre Toker.
 Dr. Lora Iannotti, faculty adviser for the GHCC, presented the closing remarks, and GHSAC adviser, Dr. Jacaranda van Rheenen, presented the awards.
 Nicholas Vryhof (Medicine) and Kate Simpson (Arts and Sciences) won first prize, taking home $750, and second prize of $250 was awarded to Jeanette Gehrig (Department of Biology and Biological Sciences), Jiachen Deng (Architecture), Fatima Alvi (Medicine), and Carmen Lyon (Arts and Sciences).
-Photos from the GHCC are on our FaceBook page.
-The winning team will present their case at the Human Gut Microbiome & Nutrition Symposium on April 17 at Clark-Fox Forum on the Danforth Campus.
+Photos from the GHCC are on our Facebook page.

 The feedback from attendees was extremely positive with many suggesting that these events should be held more often.
 With talks ranging from food and nutrition to antibiotics, attendees marveled at the scope of the offering and the experts we had assembled.
 This week’s events successfully increased the global health bandwidth on campus engaging WU students, staff, and faculty.
 Building on the success of 2017, we look forward to planning next year’s GHW.